bearwm/messaging/readme.md

 export const receiver = eventReceiver('unique-channel-name');
 ```

-Receiver doesn't necessarily need to be exported, as usualy it is not used in other places of the application.
+Receiver doesn't necessarily need to be exported, as usually it is not used in other places of the application.
 However, without creating and storing a `receiver` instance, `sender` will fail to submit messages.

 A `receiver` doesn't know by default what handler to use for a specific message, therefore an additional required step is needed to complete the setup for `receiver`:
 ``` javascript